 The shadows of the laboratory leapt off the walls and took the tall, robed shapes of three Infernal Harvesters, each breathing plumes of smoke from their blackened, skullish faces.
 Dr. Holiday made no motions or gestures to suggest he was the least bit surprised.

-The first Harvester said in a hollow voice, “THIS SOUL IS CONDEMNED BY ORDER OF HIS EXCELLENCY MINOS.
+The first Harvester said in a hollow voice, “THIS SOUL IS DAMNED BY ORDER OF HIS EXCELLENCY MINOS.
 DO YOU KNOW THE PENALTY FOR VOLUNTARY NECROMANCY?”

 Dr. Holiday cleaned his glasses nonchalantly.
 “This is all just a big misunderstanding, fellas.
 If you’ll just let me exp–”